-Over 400 million school-aged children are infected with parasitic worms.1 Intestinal worms are so widespread that infections are often not even recognized as a medical problem.
+The World Health Organization (WHO) estimates that over 880 millioni school-age children are in need of treatment for intestinal worms, which are transmitted through contact with contaminated water or soil.
 Worms reduce the absorption of nutrients in the body and cause internal bleeding, leading to anemia and malnutrition.
 As a result, children are often either too sick or too tired to attend school or concentrate in class.
 However, intestinal worms are so widespread that infections are often not even recognized as a medical problem.

-In 1998 J-PAL researchers Michael Kremer and Edward Miguel evaluated the Primary School Deworming Project in Kenya.
-This program provided medical treatment for soil-transmitted intestinal worms and schistosomiasis, as well as “preventative” health education to children in 75 primary schools in rural Busia, Kenya.
-At a cost of less than 50 cents per child per year, school-based deworming reduced the incidence of infection by 25 percentage points and reduced school absenteeism by 25 percent.
-For more about this project, see the related evaluation page and the related cost-effectiveness page.
+IIn 1998 J-PAL affiliates Michael Kremer and Edward Miguel evaluated the Primary School Deworming Project in Kenya.
+This program provided medical treatment for soil-transmitted intestinal worms and schistosomiasis, as well as preventive health education to children in 75 primary schools in rural Busia, Kenya.
+At a cost of less than 50 cents per child per year, school-based deworming reduced serious worm infections by half and reduced school absenteeism by 25 percent.
+For more about this project, see the related evaluation page and the cost-effectiveness page.

 Informing the Debate

 Given the strength of this evidence, school-based deworming has become an education policy priority.
-The World Health Organization (WHO) argues that school-based deworming is a strategy to help meet the Millennium Development Goals, including the achievement of universal primary education.2 School-based deworming is also now recognized by the Fast Track Initiative (FTI) as a significant contributor to achieving its goal of improving student enrollment and the quality of education.
+The WHO argues that school-based deworming is a strategy to help meet the Millennium Development Goals, including the achievement of universal primary education.ii School-based deworming is also recognized by the Global Partnership for Education as a significant contributor to achieving its goal of improving student enrollment and the quality of education.
 In Partnership countries where worms are a problem, school-based deworming is included in national education plans and these countries are eligible to receive financial support to address this issue.iii